Tyrrell Hatton: Career

+European Tour

 In his rookie season on the European Tour, Hatton finished T-2 at the 2014 Joburg Open, a qualifying series event for the 2014 Open Championship at Hoylake; with ties for qualification broken by Official World Golf Ranking, as the lowest ranked player Hatton was the one to miss out.
 Later in the year, he finished in a tie for fourth place at the Aberdeen Asset Management Scottish Open, the final qualifying series event, to earn his place in The Open field.

-On the 9 October 2016, Hatton secured his first victory on the European Tour as he cruised to the Alfred Dunhill Links Championship title at St Andrews.
+On 9 October 2016, Hatton secured his first victory on the European Tour as he cruised to the Alfred Dunhill Links Championship title at St Andrews.
 He finished on 23 under par, four shots clear of South African Richard Sterne and England's Ross Fisher.
 Hatton carded a final round six-under 66, having equalled the St Andrews Old Course record with a 62 in the third round.
 The win took him inside the top 35 of the Official World Golf Ranking, from 53rd.

 After a summer of struggles in 2017, Hatton found himself in contention at the British Masters – but a disappointing weekend saw him finish T8.
-His on-course temperament was called into question, with veteran European Tour pro Gary Evans telling him to 'grow up'.
-Hatton responded a week later at the successful defence of his Alfred Dunhill Links Championship title by saying: 'Nobody's perfect'.
+His on-course temperament was called into question, with veteran European Tour pro Gary Evans telling him to "grow up."
+Hatton responded a week later at the successful defence of his Alfred Dunhill Links Championship title by saying: "Nobody's perfect."
 Hatton also won the next week, winning the Italian Open.
 At the Masters, he fell on the golf course and suffered a wrist injury that necessitated surgery in 2020.

 In September 2018, Hatton qualified for the European team participating in the 2018 Ryder Cup.
 Europe defeated the U.S. team 17 1/2 to 10 1/2 at Le Golf National outside of Paris, France.
 Hatton won one of his two fourball matches playing alongside Paul Casey, losing the other, and lost his singles match against Patrick Reed.

 In November 2019, Hatton won the Turkish Airlines Open.
 Hatton finished the event at 20-under-par and then won a six-man playoff to claim the title and the first prize of US$2,000,000.